My-UofE/ECM1410-Workshop-09-Instructions/README.md

 #### TASK 4

 Add the following code that lets us access the message board data.
 As several of the interface methods require us to find a post from its `postID` attribute we have added a helper function that takes `postID` and returns its index in the `posts` `ArrayList`.
-If the `postID` does not exist it throws an `IDInvalidException:
+If the `postID` does not exist it throws an `IDInvalidException`:

 ```java
     public String getBoardName() {